 So why do companies continue to use all-caps in texts that should ideally make contractual liability crystal clear?
 Do they “genuinely believe,” the authors ask, “that using all‐caps will promote consumer understanding?”
 A more sinister interpretation is that companies “take advantage of judicial naiveté to hide some of the most onerous and costly terms in plain sight by using all‐caps.”
 In this scenario, the authors write, “not only do courts not protect consumers’ interests by favoring all‐caps, they invite abuse.”

-A better and bolder alternative to all caps
+A better and bolder alternative to capital letters

 So if archaic and shouty all-caps formatting doesn’t work, what does?